 - If you’d like to learn more about using the Google Plus social networking platform, expert Denis Labelle has curated multiple helpful resources including videos and other training materials in his Google+ Toolbox

 Of course, Google Plus won’t be for every business.
 Many people feel uncomfortable with Google’s online dominance, and issues about privacy and use of information have been of particular concern to some.
 The requirement of users of YouTube, another of Google’s online channels, to sign up to Google Plus in order to be able to leave comments on the video platform, as reported recently in Time magazine, has brought accusations of strong arm tactics on the part of the parent company.
 But for business owners who are less worried about these issues there’s a great opportunity for a small firm to punch above its weight through Google Plus, to shout loudly, and to get its message across to a vast range of potential customers both locally and further afield.
 At the very least, it makes sense to understand what the medium can do.
-Because one thing’s for certain – you’ll be hearing a lot more about Google Plus in the months to come.

 And if you do decide to join Google Plus or if you already have a profile, please stop by to say hello and Circle us at our Boost Capital Google Plus page.